cohesity/cohesity-nagios-plugin/README.md

 # How to Use:

 ## Step 1
-on an ubuntu server follow these steps to dowload nagios core: https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html#Ubuntu
+on an ubuntu server follow these steps to download nagios core: https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html#Ubuntu

 ## Step 2